A Complete Guide to Small Business Texting

 Including a short signature lets customers know who is contacting them, even if they don’t remember opting into your list.

 Also, you can include a link to your company website so potential customers can learn more about your brand, products, and services.

 6 Examples of Professional Text Messages

 Writing a professional text message is made easy when you have some great examples to look to as a reference.

-Let some of these text message examples inspire you to write engaging, high-converting messages for your text marketing campaigns.
+Let some of these text message examples inspire you to write engaging, high-converting messages for your small business texting strategies.

 1. Reminder Text Messages

 Need to send a reminder to existing customers, patients, or new subscribers?